XorTroll/Goldleaf/README.md

 # Tinfoil
 A homebrew application for the Nintendo Switch used to manage titles.

+DISCLAIMER: I take zero responsibility for any bans, damage, nuclear explosions, or anything else the use of Tinfoil may cause.
+Proceed with caution!

 ## Installation
 Place the tinfoil nro in the "switch" folder on your sd card, and run using the homebrew menu.